-Honorary Chairman of the Presidium of the Council on Foreign and Defense Policy; Member of the Academic Council and Dean of the School of World Economy and International Affairs, National Research University— Higher School of Economics (former Chairman of Presidium, Council on Foreign and Defence policy; Deputy Director of the Institute of Europe, Russian Academy of Sciences); Ph.D.
+Honorary Chairman of the Presidium of the Council on Foreign and Defense Policy; Member of the Academic Council and Dean of the School of World Economy and International Affairs, National Research University— Higher School of Economics (former Chairman of Presidium, Council on Foreign and Defense policy; Deputy Director of the Institute of Europe, Russian Academy of Sciences); Professor, Ph.D.
 (Russia)

 In 1974, Sergey Karaganov graduated from the Moscow State University with a degree in Economics.
 In 1974-1977, he underwent training under the USSR mission in the UN, and in 1979 he defended his candidate's dissertation on the topic "The Role and Place of Transnational Corporations in U.S. Foreign Policy."
 In 1978-1988, Karaganov worked at the Institute for U.S. and Canadian Studies of the USSR Academy of Sciences as a junior and then senior fellow and a sector head.
 In 1988, Karaganov was one of the founders of the Institute of Europe of the USSR Academy of Sciences; he has been its deputy director since 1989.
 His interests revolve around the economic aspects of foreign policy, U.S.-Soviet relations, the U.S. military strategy, disarmament issues and European security.
 In 1989, he defended his doctoral dissertation on the topic "The Role and Place of Western Europe in U.S. Strategy towards the USSR."